WeSon8840/single-cell-integration-pipeline/single_cell_Demo.md

   - Some cells have much higher RNA counts than others.
 - Middle plot (After normalization):
   - Data points have formed several peaks instead of a continuous distribution.
   - Since all cells' total_counts are scaled to 10,000, the original data's continuity is disrupted.
-If some cells had similar total_counts before normalization, they end up converging to similar values after normalization, forming artificial peaks.
+If some cells had similar total_counts before normalization, they converge to similar values after normalization, forming artificial peaks.
 - Right plot (After log transformation):
   - The distribution is more symmetrical and close to the normal distribution.
   - Reduce outliers.